chartley1988/cards-homepage/docs/running-project.md

 ## Overview

-CardsJS is a card game library developed using Vite.
+Card-Factory is a card game library developed using Vite.
 This documentation will guide you through setting up and running the project locally.

 ## Prerequisites